Since starting play in 2015, Louisville City FC has quickly established a reputation both for winning on the pitch and solid fan support off it.

 Louisville City FC advanced to the USL’s Eastern Conference Final every season since starting play in 2015, plus boasts back-to-back USL Cup Final victories in 2017 and 2018.

-Louisville City FC originally launched with the help of local architect Wayne Estopinal, a part-owner in Orlando City SC, a former USL member that moved up to MLS in 2015.
+Louisville City FC originally started with the help of local architect Wayne Estopinal, a part-owner in Orlando City SC, a former USL member that moved up to MLS in 2015.
 The USL franchise shifted to Louisville, and James O’Connor, a native of Ireland and former Orlando City player, was hired as coach.
 John Neace currently serves as LouCity’s chairman, heading a local ownership group.

 Key Louisville City FC dates